KEAM Entrance Examination 2025

 Documents to be uploaded

-- Nativity Proof (All candidates)
+- Nativity Proof (for all candidates)

-- Non-Creamy Layer Certificate (SEBC/OEC candidates)
+- Non-Creamy Layer Certificate (for SEBC/OEC candidates)

-- Community Certificate (SC/ST candidates)
+- Community Certificate (for SC/ST candidates)

-- EWS certificate (EWS candidates)
+- EWS Certificate (for EWS candidates)

-- Inter-Caste marriage certificate (if applicable)
+- Inter-Caste Marriage Certificate (if applicable)

 Application Correction